AnAppleCore/MOSE/README.md

 ```

 ## Contact
-If you have any questions or concerns, please feel free to contact us or leave a issue:
+If you have any questions or concerns, please feel free to contact us or leave an issue:

 - Hongwei Yan: yanhw22@mails.tsinghua.edu.cn